Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Introduction

-\section{\textbf{Introduction}}
+\section{Introduction}

-With the advancement of multimodal technology \cite{radford2021clip,liu2024visual, zhou2023exploring, song2024doubly, li2023blip}, embodied VLN tasks \cite{anderson2018R2R,qi2020reverie, liu2023aerialvln, ma2022sqa3d, EQA_2018_CVPR, ren2024explore} have garnered significant attention due to their promising applications in robotics and intelligent assistance.
-Among them, conventional VLN tasks \cite{anderson2018R2R, ku2020roomacrossroommultilingualvisionandlanguagenavigation, jain2019stay} focused on step-by-step navigation within unseen environments based on detailed instructions, while goal-oriented VLN tasks \cite{zhu2021soon, qi2020reverie, shridhar2020alfred} demand agents to identify predefined objects based on high-level instructions.
-Consequently, agents must profoundly cognize and exploit the rich environmental information and ground textual instructions to brilliantly accomplish these arduous navigation tasks.
+With the advancement of multimodal technology \cite{radford2021clip, li2023blip,zhang2024exploring} in the artificial intelligence community, embodied VLN tasks \cite{krantz_vlnce_2020,qi2020reverie, EQA_2018_CVPR} have garnered significant attention due to their promising applications in robotics and intelligent assistance.
+Conventional VLN tasks \cite{anderson2018R2R, krantz_vlnce_2020} focused on step-by-step navigation in unseen environments based on detailed instructions, while goal-oriented VLN tasks \cite{zhu2021soon, qi2020reverie} demand agents to identify predefined objects based on high-level instructions.
+Consequently, VLN agents are required to profoundly cognize the environmental spatial information and ground them with textual instructions to brilliantly accomplish navigation tasks.

-A significant body of VLN research has focused on Transformer-based models \cite{chen2021hamt, hong2021vln, magassouba2021crossmap, wang2024pasts, pashevich2021episodic} for interacting with instructions, environmental images, and historical trajectories.
-While these models have undergone substantial development and exhibit efficacy, two key challenges remain in VLN tasks.
-First, VLN agents struggle to precisely match the landmarks (\eg, ``fireplace" in~\cref{fig:intro}) in instructions with the entities in environments, due to the intrinsic modality heterogeneity between vision and language.
-To address this, recent work \cite{du2024delan, wang2024vision, liang2022contrastive} has leveraged contrastive learning to promote alignment, while others have developed repositories of candidate object concepts \cite{wang2023dsrg, lin2023actional} or utilized large language models (LLMs) to identify the most relevant landmarks in the visual scene \cite{lin2024correctable}.
-However, these methods often lack an explicit understanding of environments from the perspective of textual semantics (\ie, the linguistic descriptions of landmarks).
-Intuitively, when navigating indoors or searching for objects, humans naturally associate the textual semantics of their surroundings.

-The second challenge pertains to the scarcity of diverse environmental sources, which often leads VLN agents to overfit to familiar environments, hindering generalization.
-To alleviate this limitation, various methods \cite{li2023panogen, wang2023scaling, he2024fda, chen2022learning, tan2019learning, liang2022visual} have employed data augmentation to increase the environmental quantity and diversity.
-More recent endeavors enhance spatial perception by constructing finer-grained graph \cite{li2023lad, an2024etpnav}, semantic map \cite{georgakis2022cross, huang2023visual}, grid \cite{wang2023gridmm, liu2023bird}, or volumetric \cite{liu2024volumetric} representations.
-However, these methods predominantly rely on RGB images, overlooking the depth images, which provides more intuitive spatial structure, especially in stereoscopic navigation environments.
-Furthermore, few approaches \cite{sun2021depth} treat depth as a distinct modality capable of offering complementary spatial information, instead using it merely as an auxiliary signal to refine RGB-based representations.
-In conclusion, the co-occurrence semantic and spatial environment representations, beyond surface RGB images, has not been fully explored or exploited.